hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 Moreover, SCOPE-RL supports compatibility with `d3rlpy <https://github.com/takuseno/d3rlpy>`_, which provides implementations of various online and offline RL algorithms.
 This also allows us test the performance of offline RL and OPE with various behavior policies or other experimental settings.

-Next, the *OPL* module provides an easy-to-handle wrapper for learning new policies with various offline RL algorithms.
+Next, the *ORL* module provides an easy-to-handle wrapper for learning new policies with various offline RL algorithms.
 While `d3rlpy <https://github.com/takuseno/d3rlpy>`_ has already supported user-friedly APIs, their implementation is basically intended to use offline RL algorithms one by one.
 Therefore, to further make the end-to-end offline RL and OPE processes smoothly connected, our OPL wrapper enables to handle multiple datasets and multiple algorithms in a single class.